Skip to content

 4. Check group() method returns the correct group name

-The registry is instantiated fresh on each request - no caching is needed for package settings page use cases.
+The registry is instantiated fresh on each request - no caching is needed for package settings modal use cases.

 Schemas are loaded and merged when building the form.
 For many schemas (>20), consider: